MichaelHallik/MichaelHallik.github.io/_posts/2021-01-18-Running-Robot-Framework-in-a-virtual-environment.md

 <h3> <a name="Optional: create an environment variable WORKON_HOME."> Optional: create an environment variable WORKON_HOME. </a> </h3>

 This step is optional, but recommended.

 We can set a default target or home directory for our environments.
-Then we do not have to specify a target directory each time we create a new environment.
-Additionally, we will not have to specify that directory when we activate an environment (activation will be explained later on).
+That way, we do not have to specify a target directory each time we create a new environment.
+Similarly, we will not have to specify that directory when we activate an environment (activation will be explained later on).

 We set a default environment directory by creating a user environment variable.
 I have chosen the following directory myself: